jj5/kickass-crypto/README.md

 options are read indirectly via these accessors so you should be able to override them reliably.

 Most calls to PHP built-in functions are done by thin wrappers via protected functions on `KickassCrypto`.
-These are defined in the `PHP_WRAPPER` trait.
+These are defined in the `KICKASS_PHP_WRAPPER` trait.
 This indirection allows for certain PHP function invocations to be intercepted and potentially modified.
 This has been done primarily to support fault injection during unit testing, but you could use for other purposes to change implementation particulars.

 Things which are considered sensitive in `KickassCrypto` are defined as _private_ and/or _final_.
 If it's not private and it's not final it's fair game for overriding (unless I've made a